getzingo/weba-simpletasks/README.md

 ### Create Atlas Account

-- Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and register an account
+1. Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and register an account
-- Create a Cluster
+2. Create a Cluster
-- Be sure to pick free tier
+3. Be sure to pick free tier
-- Create user and password
+4. Create user and password
-- Add public IP of the ec2 instance to 'Network Access List'
+5. Add public IP of the ec2 instance to 'Network Access List'

 ### Deploy with Meteor Up

 Meteor Up prepares your JS app, packages it into a docker container, as to make dependencies easier, and manages the deployment, even offering modular extensions.
-We will be using the proxy module for letsencrypt and the hooks module, to automatically generate a nameserver entry.
+We will be using the proxy module for letsencrypt and the hooks module, to automatically generate a nameserver entry via the courses dns registry service.

 To do that, you first need a few things:
 1. Ssh privkey of the remote ec2 instance